 We managed to build a tech champion in the region of Ex-Yugoslavia that is able to create other tech giants all over the world.
 We have more than 150 employees today and are the only company from Bosnia and Herzegovina that made it to the Financial Times FT1000 list.

-How does Ministry of Programming innovate?
+How does the Ministry of Programming innovate?

 Rešad Zacina: We are a startup studio with a specific process tailored for tech startups.
 We provide many services, including product management, design, development, DevOps, quality assurance, recruiting, fundraising, and strategizing in situations where that is needed.